willcassella/Buoy/notes/potential optimizations.md

 ## Threading
 - It's a little bit questionable how many threads you actually want to commit to your UI framework, but maybe a good global worker system makes this less of a problem.
-- Jobs could be split by `Element`/`Component`, though that runs the risk of making jobs too small.
+- Jobs could be split by `Device`, though that runs the risk of making jobs too small.
 Some kind of stealing/delegating system would be a good investement here, so threads don't spend more of their time managing jobs than actually doing them.

 ## Caching
-- A robust caching system is a ways off, but I think the "unit" of caching should be `LayoutNode`, since that's easy to re-render (assuming I get cloning working), and it's less likely to become invalid than rendering commands (which would be the other candidate).
-If it's somehow determined that a given `Element`/`Component`/`Whatever bikeshed name I pick` will produce the same `LayoutNode`, then just don't run it.
+- A robust caching system is a ways off, but I think the "unit" of caching should be `LayoutNode`, since that's easy to re-render, and it's less likely to become invalid than rendering commands (which would be the other candidate).
+If it's somehow determined that a given `Device` will produce the same `LayoutNode`, then just don't run it.